sourcegraph/handbook/content/product-engineering/engineering/cloud/devops/onboarding.md

 #### Goals

-- You will have assisted [customer engineering](../../../ce/index.md) and [customer support](../../../support/index.md), taken ownership of any DevOps tasks and resolved them.
+- Made improvements to our processes and how we deliver sourcegraph.com
-- Made improvements to our processes and how we deliver sourcegraph.
+- Made improvements to our olly

 #### Tasks

-- Take on the @devops-support rotation and pair with the customer facing teams to resolve issues.
+- Take on the @devops-support rotation and pair with teams to resolve issues.
 - Identify inefficiencies and raise issues to fix them

 ### By the end of your third month, the following will be true